Solving the Mystery of Headshaking in HorsesTreat the cause now and get long term relief. Order Here

 The horse may be large, but it has a very small and lethal enemy, the fly.
 The horse’s principal defense against flies is movement.
 A horse at the gallop is not likely to be bothered by flies.
 Moving less quickly, or at rest, the horse has a number of movement methods for keeping flies away.
 Tail swishing is obvious, as is flicking the ears.
 The body of the horse is covered with a layer of panniculus muscles just under the skin, and these muscles react to flick away flies whenever a fly disturbs the end of the coat hairs.
 This reaction has to be very fast, and so messages are conveyed locally through nerve junctions in the spine.
 The lower legs have no panniculus muscles.
 A fly detected in these four areas will be removed by foot stamping.

 Now we come to the interesting part.
 There are no panniculus muscles on the neck and head.
 When a fly disturbs the hairs of the neck or head, the fly is removed by headshaking.
-Again this has to be rapid, before the fly can strike, and so the message is passed very quickly via the nerve junctions of the spine.
+Again, this has to be rapid, before the fly can strike, and so the message is passed very quickly via the nerve junctions of the spine.
 If this anti-fly headshaking is observed carefully, it will be seen that it is an automatic action over which the horse, that is the brain of the horse, has no control.

 All of these automatic actions have an energy cost for the horse, and so the horse has evolved to switch the whole fly defense system off when there are no flies around.
 How does the horse know that there are flies around?
 The answer is daylight and warmth.
 As the ambient temperature rises in the spring, the horse switches on the anti-fly reflex during the day, and off again at night.

-This can be tested on a warm day by lightly brushing the hairs of the flank of the horse with the finger tips.
+This can be tested on a warm day by lightly brushing the hairs of the flank of the horse with the fingertips.
 The horse will automatically flick the panniculus muscles, seen as a ripple on the skin.
-If the horse is now taken into a dark barn out of the light, the whole anti-fly relex will shut down in the absence of daylight.
+If the horse is now taken into a dark barn out of the light, the whole anti-fly reflex will shut down in the absence of daylight.
 In a dark barn it is dangerous to imitate fly landing, or to have flies around.
 With the anti-fly reflex system shut down in the absence of daylight, the horse will defend itself against flies by making circular motions with the hind legs and rearing up at the front.
 This is why it is not a good idea to work around a horse in dark conditions.

 Note that even a small shaft of daylight into the barn will tell the horse that it is day, not night, and the normal anti-fly reflex may be switched on.

-So now we can see that headshaking to remove flies is automatic and will occur during the longer warmer days of the spring, summer and early fall, but will not occur at the gallop, in the dark, or in winter.
-We can also now understand why some headshaking can be reduced by the use of head and eye masks, stopping or limiting the natural anti-fly reflex.
+So now we can see that headshaking to remove flies is automatic and will occur during the longer warmer days of the spring, summer, and early fall, but will not occur at the gallop, in the dark, or in winter.
+We can also now understand why some horse headshaking can be reduced by the use of head and eye masks, stopping or limiting the natural anti-fly reflex.

 During the summer fly season, in daylight, the shaded areas automatically move in response to fly activation of coat hairs - by ear twitching, headshaking, tail swishing, and foot stamping.
 The unshaded area has panniculus muscles which are automatically activated to flick off any flies.